 The law doesn’t detail how the kill switch locks the telephone, or what happens to the information on the telephone when it’s locked.
 Every phone company can develop their own kill switch technology and implement it how they wish to.

-A HUGE thank you to Maureen for the detailed post.
-She’s known as the santa clara criminal defense attorney and would be honored to have you on as a client.
+A HUGE thank you to Traut Firm for the detailed post.
+They’re known as the Santa Ana personal injury attorney and would be honored to have you on as a client.